JuandiGo1/JuandiGo1/README.md

   </a>
 </div>

-### 👩‍💻 Sobre mi
+### 👩‍💻 About Me

-¡Hola!
-Soy **Juan Maestre**, estudiante de **Ingeniería de Sistemas** en la Universidad del Norte, actualmente en noveno semestre.
-Me apasiona el **desarrollo de software, web y la gestión de bases de datos**.
-Disfruto crear cosas nuevas y encontrar soluciones a problemas 💡 con tecnologías como **JavaScript, TypeScript, React, Express.js, Tailwind, Python, Java, SQL, MongoDB y SQL Server**.  <br><br>📌 Te invito a explorar mi [portafolio](https://juan-maestre.vercel.app) y proyectos. ¡Siempre estoy abierto a aprender y colaborar! 🚀🔥
+Hello!
+I'm **Juan Maestre**, a **Systems Engineering** student at Universidad del Norte, currently in my ninth semester.
+I'm passionate about **software and web development, and database management**.
+I enjoy creating new things and finding solutions to problems 💡 with technologies such as **JavaScript, TypeScript, React, Express.js, Tailwind, Python, Java, SQL, MongoDB, and SQL Server**. <br><br>📌 I invite you to explore my [portfolio](https://juan-maestre.vercel.app) and projects.
+I'm always open to learning and collaborating! 🚀🔥

 ### 🛠 Mis Tecnologías!
 <div align="center">